ellennickles/xphoto-s23/week6/README.md

 - Not sure which images to include in your collection?
 Refer to [Is it alive?
 On seeing what is right in front of you...](https://github.com/ellennickles/xphoto-s23/blob/main/resources/is-it-alive.md) by Joanne Dugan for some ideas.
 - Post the images on your blog.
+Again, you can configure them as you see fit for the work on your blog.
 Write a short reflection on your process and results.
 What does the image show?
 Why do you like the image?
 What qualities do you like best (see [Elements of a Photograph](https://github.com/ellennickles/xphoto-s23/blob/main/resources/photograph-elements.md))?
   If you're working in color, how are you considering color choices?
 What did